bangbangcon/bangbangcon.github.io/index.md

 ## Who organized all this?

-The !!Con organizing team consisted of a variety of individuals over the 10 year run including:
+The !!Con organizing team consisted of a variety of individuals over the 10-year run including:

 [Sarah Withee](https://geekygirlsarah.com/links),
 [Erty Seidohl](https://erty.me),